 In this section

 This section relates to the provision of estimated assessments for proposed non-domestic development.
-Estimates can be for proposed new properties or alterations, part demolitions or improvements to existing properties.
+Estimates can be provided to Billing Authorities for proposed new properties or alterations, part demolitions or improvements to existing properties.

 Requests for estimated assessments should be made in writing and accompanied by sufficient information to allow an estimate to be provided.
 The information required will include plans.